 1. Controller identity and scope

-This Privacy Policy explains how Keeptrusts handles personal information when you visit our website, request a demo, create or use an account, or interact with our documentation, console, chat workbench, APIs, and support channels.
+This Privacy Policy explains how Keeptrusts handles personal information when you visit our website, request a demo, create or use an account, or interact with our documentation, console, APIs, and support channels.

 Keeptrusts acts as a controller for website analytics, commercial contacts, billing records, support operations, and platform security data.
 When enterprise customers send prompts, responses, or files through the product under a signed agreement, Keeptrusts processes that information on the customer's behalf as a processor, according to the applicable order form, DPA, or service terms.